 Will there be formalities and deadlines to deal with?

 Your lawyer will explain the divorce process to you.
 As you’d probably expect there are rules about what must be done and when, and it’s important to take these on board.
-For example, your lawyer will ask you for your original marriage certificate because this will need to be filed at court when you issue your divorce petition.
+For example, your lawyer will ask you for your original marriage certificate because this will need to be filed at court when you issue your divorce application.
 There will be court deadlines to adhere to and documents to be prepared on time, so you should expect your lawyer to be contacting you fairly regularly.

 Can divorce be a positive experience?